gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 in place of `X`.
 There are 120 bytes in the state, with indices ranging from 0 to 119.
 After the last byte of state, at offset 120, I store the value 0.
 Thus when reading the neighbouring byte of a byte with no such neighbour, a 0 is read instead.
-This effectively means that each byte on the edge of the grid has a neighbour of 0, indicating that all the cells in that neighbour are dead.
+It is as if the visible area of the grid were surrounded by a border of cells which are always dead.

 ## Source Code